• Skip to primary navigation

 Can I freeze this cherry tomato sauce?
 Yes, simply divide the sauce using ice-cube trays.
 Once frozen, transfer the cubes in freezer bags.
 Or place a larger amount directly in freezer bags.
 Lay flat in the freezer and freeze.

 What to do with frozen cherry tomatoes?
-They are great to use as flavor booster in soups and stews; they make a great pasta sauce or simply use as a topping for bruschetta, pizza or even grilled chicken.
+They are great to use as a flavor booster in soups and stews; they make a great pasta sauce or simply use as a topping for bruschetta, pizza or even grilled chicken.

 Total Yield of recipe is 3 cups.
 A serving is calculated as ½ cup.